TamimEhsan/interview-questions-bangladesh/docs/companies/chaldal.md

 ## Introduction

 Chaldal.com, founded in 2013, is a grocery e-commerce platform in Bangladesh.
 They maintain the whole system by themselves.
-So, they are a tech company too and arguably one the most prestigious tech company in bangaldesh
+So, they are a tech company too and arguably one the most prestigious tech company in bangaldesh.

+> [!NOTE]
+> Chaldal is part of the Y-Combinator(YC) Summer 2015 batch.
+This highlights the company's global recognition and credibility, as YC is one of the world's most prestigious startup accelerators.

 ## Interview Stages